kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 3. Class Name

-Class name MUST start with a capital letter and MUST be camelcased.
+* MUST start with a capital letter
+* MUST be camelcased

 #### &#10006; Incorrect